marocchino/checkbox-action/README.md

 ### `list`

 **Optional** However, one of the list and matches required.
-Comma separated List of checkboxes to modify.
+Line separated List of checkboxes to modify.

 ### `matches`